nalhe627/blackjack-console-app/README.md

 ## Overview

 This project contains a simple Java blackjack game as a console application.
-The project was completed as assignment 2 for COMP 1502 at Mount Royal University.
+The project was originally completed as assignment 2 for COMP 1502 at Mount Royal University.

+## Features

+- Main Blackjack game
+- Save player stats
+- Search players by name
+- View top players with the most wins

 ## Getting Started